crashoverride777/swifty-ads/README.md

 pod 'PersonalizedAdConsent'
 ```

-- Step 3: Copy the following file into your project.
+- Step 3: Copy the following files into your project.

 ```swift
 SwiftyAd.swift